heimrichhannot/contao-subcolumns2grid-migration-bundle/README.md

 This command will go through all subcolumn content elements and form fields and fix the `sc_parent` IDs of all elements respectively.

+Sets are rebuilt the way the front end rendered them, not from the stored `sc_parent` IDs: SubColumns drew visible elements only, in order &mdash; a start opened a row, a part the next column, an end closed the innermost open row.
+So visible elements are paired among themselves, invisible elements among themselves, and an invisible part that is left over joins the visible set around it (it never rendered, so this changes nothing on the page).
+Everything that remains is an incomplete series and is handled by `--cleanse` and `--force` as described below.
+Where the visibility within every set is consistent, the result is the same as pairing all elements in one pass.
+Only the `invisible` flag counts; start/stop publication windows are not taken into account.

 Run the following command to ensure that all subcolumns are in a consistent state:

 ```bash